CENTRE FOR HUMAN VIROLOGY AND GENOMICS

+Centre for Human Virology and Genomics (CHVG) is an ISO 15189 accredited laboratory.
 Yellow fever and Lassa fever are endemic diseases which have been recently associated with high levels of morbidity and mortality in Nigeria.
 Diagnosis of these diseases have been quite challenging due to limited access to diagnostics.
 This compelled us to develop two kits namely: NIMR Yellow Fever Virus RT-q PCR Kit and NIMR Lassa Fever Virus RT-q PCR Kit.
 The kits have been successfully validated are in use.
-Other innovations are in the pipeline at CHVG.
+Recently, we also developed an Mpox RT-q PCR Kit to help in the diagnosis and management of Monkeypox (Mpox) disease that caused a recent global emergency.
+We have other innovations in the pipeline at CHVG.

 RESEARCH ACTIVITIES

-CHVG has three research groups; Viral surveillance, Population Genomics and Cancer (POPGEC) and Blood Genetics and Transfusion research groups.
+CHVG has three research groups; Viral surveillance, Population Genomics and Cancer (POPGEC) and Blood Genetics and Transfusion Research groups.

-The Viral Surveillance group seeks to understand the ecology of viruses associated with viral haemorrhagic fever and their hosts in order to develop effective public health strategy for their control in Nigeria.
+The Viral Surveillance Group seeks to understand the ecology of viruses associated with viral haemorrhagic fever and their hosts in order to develop effective public health strategy for their control in Nigeria.
 This group also conducts research into other viruses of public health importance.
 The research focus of this group include:

 - Characterization of viruses associated with VHFs, provide information on main reservoirs of infection in VHF-prone areas and train a crop of young scientists in support of the National Control Program.

-The Population Genomics & Cancer (POPGEC) group focuses on utilizing molecular and genomic technologies for various research, relevant to improve human health.
+The Population Genomics & Cancer (POPGEC) Group focuses on utilizing molecular and genomic technologies for various research, relevant to improve human health.
 POPGEC’s current research themes include:

 1. Population Genomics and Epidemiology.